brannondorsey/indexd/api/README.md

 	http://api.indexd.io?search=sculpture&limit=100&key=...

-__Notes:__ `search` results are automatically ordered by relevancy, or if relevancy is found to be arbitrary, by `likes`. the `order_by` parameter cannot be used when the `search` parameter is specified.
+__Notes:__ `search` results are automatically ordered by relevancy, or if relevancy is found to be arbitrary, by `likes`.
+The `order_by` parameter cannot be used when the `search` parameter is specified.
 More on why below…

 Default Match()…Against()… MySQL statements search databases using a 50% similarity threshold.
 This means that if a searched string appears in more than half of the rows in the database the search will ignore it.
-Because it is possible that many user's will have similar tags, we have built Indexd to automatically re-search `IN BOOLEAN MODE` if no results are found in the first try.
+Because it is possible that many users will have similar tags, we have built Indexd to automatically re-search `IN BOOLEAN MODE` if no results are found in the first try.
 If results are found in the second search they are ordered by `likes`.

 ###Exact Parameter

-The exact parameter is used in conjunction with the column parameters and specifies wether or not their values are queried with relative or exact accuracy.
+The exact parameter is used in conjunction with the column parameters and specifies whether or not their values are queried with relative or exact accuracy.
 If not included in the url request the `exact` parameter defaults to `false`.

 Parameter __key:__ `exact`